 National and State Parks of the Coastal Bend

-The Coastal Bend is home to dozens of beautiful parks, including an impressive list of national and state parks that each offer unique experiences to visitors that are 100% Texan and guaranteed to be memory-makers.
+The Coastal Bend is home to an impressive list of national and state parks that each offer unique experiences and are guaranteed to be memory-makers.

-Swimming, Fishing, Kayakaing, Camping, Hiking, Birding, Picnicking, Biking, Geocaching
+Activities include: Swimming, Fishing, Kayaking, Camping, Hiking, Birding, Picnicking, Biking, Geocaching

 With more than 320 acres offered for true South Texas-style recreation, Goose Island State Park is a must-visit for camping enthusiasts.
 Located along St. Charles and Aransas Bays just north of Rockport, the park offers over 100 camping sites—either waterfront or nestled beneath beautiful live oaks trees—complete with water and electricity.

-Camping, Fishing, Hiking, Beachcombing, Windsurfing, Kiteboarding, Picknicking, Birding, Guided tours
+Activities include: Camping, Fishing, Hiking, Beachcombing, Windsurfing, Kiteboarding, Picnicking, Birding, Guided tours

 Situated on the Blackjack Peninsula with portions occupying Matagorda Island, the Aransas National Wildlife Refuge was established in 1937 to serve as a refuge and breeding ground for migratory birds and other wildlife.
 The total acreage of the refuge is 114,657 and it exists within three counties in the Coastal Bend.
 The Refuge offers a wide range of habitats including open oak savannahs, sandy prairies and oak woodlands.
 The unique barrier island ecosystem found at Aransas National Wildlife Refuge supports one of eight major estuaries along the Texas Coast.
 Bonus: The Aransas National Wildlife Refuge is the proud wintering home of the endangered Whooping Cranes—locally knows as “Whoopers”—and are enjoyed by birding and wildlife enthusiasts November – February.